-(a) The organisation's main objectives are to e.g. To provide community service to all the communities regarding STD/HIV/AIDS and oth rela assess and their conditions y it owns.
+(a) The organisation's main objectives are to e.g. To provide community service to all the communities regarding STD/HIV/AIDS and other related diseases and their conditions

-(b) The organisation's secondary objectives 11 b 5: 1 on m collaboration with other organisations that mainly deal the health and mainly deal the health a of A tin, al Ì
+(b) The organisation's secondary objectives will be to: e.g. To work in collaboration with other organisations that mainly deal with health transformation and education